harveyr/Gist/README.md

 **Sublime Text Gist Plugin**

 Forked to get this plugin working in Sublime Text 3.
+Work in progress.